The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 But, then again, we needed a place to live, so…there was that.

-Then, our agent gently floated the idea of buying a duplex.
+Then, our agent gently floated the idea of buying a different type of real estate, a duplex.
 In DC, rowhomes with a basement in-law units are pretty common, and he reasoned that eventually, if we played our cards right, we might get it to be “cash flow positive.”

 I had never heard that term before, but I knew that I liked cash flow.
 And, well, positive seemed like a good thing, so we started to hone in on duplexes.

 Being first-time homeowners, we were giddy with excitement as we rolled up our sleeves to scrub and paint and renovate.
-Once we rented out that basement in-law suite and the monthly rent checks started coming in, I had a lightbulb moment.
+Once we rented out that basement in-law suite and the monthly rent checks started coming in as passive income, I had a lightbulb moment.

 Both my husband and I were still working our full-time jobs.
-We had not added any jobs to the mix, and yet, we started to see this additional stream of income every month, via those rental checks.
+We had not added any jobs to the mix, and yet, we started to see this additional stream of income every month via that rental income.

 It was like playing real-life Monopoly.